Who better to bring you the low down on Budget 2019 for startups than your startup friendly accountants, right?

 If this is you, it’s worth being aware that spending eligible for the EMDG scheme is not just about paying Facebook and Google.
 It’s also available to spend on travelling overseas for marketing, offshore marketing agents and patents.

-More good news: Income asset write off changes
+More good news: Instant asset write off changes

 This popular tax tool has been renewed (for the third time) and extended.
 It’s an immediate write off for any asset purchases that cost up to a certain amount.

 That amount was $20,000 but it will now cover purchases up to $30,000.
 And it will now be available for businesses with annual turnover of under $50 million, up from $10 million previously.
 This is good news for startups.

 R&D tax incentive – nothing to see here

 There was an expected $1.35 billion in savings buried in the budget documents however … and it’s unclear whether this is going to come from further cuts to the R&D offset rates, and therefore the cash refunds that startups can receive.
 Like everyone in the startup community, we sincerely hope not.

 Yep, it is election year after all!
 And as you’d probably expect, they were beefed up a bit.
 Here’s our quick summary:

 - Most of the tax relief flows to middle-income earners – if you’re on $48,000 to $90,000 a year, you’ll get a tax cut of $550.
 This will affect millions of Aussies, with the average full-time worker earning between $80,000 and $90,000